sedy2014/SidharthMahotraWebsite.github.io/_pages/about.md

 Rahul Vishwakarma is a Graduate Student in Computer Science and working as a research assistant in the domain of Machine Learning at Computer Architecture, Reliability, and Security Laboratory (CARS-Lab), California State University Long Beach.
 His thesis focus on designing storage security for wearable devices and mitigating attacks from evolving hardware trojans.

 He brings expertise in applied machine learning leveraging statistical and deep learning approaches focusing on uncertainity quantification.
+[GitHub: Awesome Conformal Prediction](https://github.com/valeman/awesome-conformal-prediction).

 Currently, he is working on causality aware time series classification and probabilistic inference for Hemodialysis undere the supervision of [Dr. James C. Leiter](https://geiselmed.dartmouth.edu/faculty/facultydb/view.php/?uid=186) and [Mahshid Fardadi](https://ppfp.ucop.edu/info/fellowship-recipients/fellows-pages/fardadi-mahshid.html).